Pettersson-dev/Security-architecture/README.md

 The user interface can either be graphical, mechanical etc.

 ## Graphic user interface (GUI)
-GUI is an important contact surfade between user and machine.
+GUI is an important contact surface between user and machine.

-Principles
+Principles:
+* Don't trust user input
-* UI should minimize cognitive load
+* Minimize cognitive load
-* Hide and disable functions that under isn't allowed to use
+* Hide and disable functions that user isn't allowed to use
 * Mask sensitive data
-* Allow copying but be careful
 * Use 4eyes principer to avoid human errors
 * Add verification steps avoid human errors

-### OS
-### Browser

 ## USB
 ## Keyboard

 # HHI - Human to human interaction
 ## Voice
 ## Mail
 # Runtime security

 Principles
 * Keep information on a neeed to know basis.
 * Clear secrets and prevent them from being shared or visible.
 * State should be immutable.